sahitiputcha/docker-appp/README.md

 # docker-appp
-This is a containorized application
+This is a containorized application.